 The Graduate Diploma in Visual Communication Design encourages students to shape their ideas into practical and attractive propositions for users, customers and society as a whole.
 It offers a solid foundation for employment in communication design industry or continued study in the field.Read More

-To qualify for the Graduate Diploma of Visual Communication Design, a student must successfully complete 8 credit points of compulsory core units and
+To qualify for the Graduate Diploma of Visual Communication Design, a student must successfully complete 6 of the units listed below and 2 electives.

 Campuses by intake

 Campus availability varies per trimester.
 This means that a course offered in Trimester 1 may not be offered in the same location for Trimester 2 or 3.
 Read more to learn where this course will be offered throughout the year.